-Bord na Móna is developing a wind farm on Cloncreen bog in eastern Co.
+Bord na Móna has developed a wind farm on Cloncreen bog in eastern Co.
 Offaly.
 The wind farm is known as the Cloncreen Wind Farm.

 The development of Cloncreen Wind Farm involves an investment by Bord na Móna of over €100m in low carbon electricity generation infrastructure in Co.
 Offaly.
-The project will make a significant contribution to the achievement of Ireland’s 70% renewable electricity target by 2030.
-It is one of the largest projects to clear in the recent RESS auction.
+The project will make a significant contribution to the achievement of Ireland’s 80% renewable electricity target by 2030.
+It was one of the largest projects to clear in the RESS-1 auction.

 The wind farm is located on Cloncreen bog in eastern Co.
 Offaly, approximately 4.5 kilometres southwest of Edenderry and 4km east of Bord na Móna’s 84 MW Mountlucas Wind Farm.
 The villages of Clonbullogue and Rhode are located approximately 2.0 km south east and 7 km north-west of the site, respectively.